 The company supports sustainable causes and are involved in developing environmentally friendly production methods.
-Browse your Vilebrequin garments, at the best prices, at this link.
+If you are in the USA, browse your Vilebrequin garments, at the best prices, at this link.

 Pura clothing is a Swiss / Italian company that was started in 2015, producing a swimwear and sportswear range.
 They use only recycled fibers and fabrics, which is made from old fishing nets that are collected from the ocean, old plastic bottles and carpet fluff.

 The swimwear is all reversible and super soft.
 A small capsule Yoga collection is also produced, using any left over fabrics, thereby almost eliminating waste.

 The workers are all personally known, so are paid a fair wage.
 One Swiss Franc (CHF) is donated from every order, to a company that fights global warming.
 So when you purchase Pura clothing, you are supporting a small business and helping to fight global warming.

 These eco sustainable fashion brands are proof that it is possible to produce trendy clothing from recycled plastic.

 The hope is that we will continue to look for eco sustainable solutions in fashion, from the design phases to the production of garments and accessories, and all the way to the distribution and sales.

 If you have any comments or questions about the production of clothing from recycled plastic, then please leave them below and I will get back to you.